Sacramento Pediatric Foot Fracture Lawyer

 Patients usually cannot walk on the leg.
 There is pain, swelling, and tenderness at the site of the injury.
 The leg and the lumbar spine should be assessed for secondary injuries.
 The injury can be missed in 44-55 percent of cases.

 X-rays can show these types of fractures in most cases.
 Comparison views with the other foot can help identify disruptions in certain measured angles.
-Technetium bone scans can show occult fractures not seen on routine x-ray.
+Technetium bone scans can show occult fractures not seen on a routine x-ray.
 CT scanning can help define the fracture better, especially if they are intra-articular.

 Nonoperative treatment with cast immobilization can be done in fractures that are not displaced and that do not involve the joint.
 Surgery is recommended for displaced fractures involving the joint surface.
 It is important to restore the joint surface; this is usually down by placing a lag screw in to hold the fracture fragments together.

 Complications include post-traumatic arthritis, heel widening, nonunion, and compartment syndrome.Tarsometatarsal Fractures

 This is extremely uncommon in young children and more common in older children.
 This involves the joints between the tarsus and the metatarsals that together form the arch of the foot.
 The mechanism of injury includes direct injuries in which a heavy object is dropped onto the foot which squashes the arch.
 Indirect injuries are more common and involve violent abduction and forced flexion of the foot, and twisting of the forefoot.

 The patient often has swelling on the top of the foot with an inability to ambulate or painful ambulation.
-There may be a deformity due to spontaneous reduction of the ligaments.
+There may be a deformity due to the spontaneous reduction of the ligaments.
 Tenderness over the tarsometatarsal joint can be found.
 Twenty percent of these fractures are initially missed.
-X-ray can show these fractures, especially if oblique views are made.
+An x-ray can show these fractures, especially if oblique views are made.

 Treatment can be without surgery if the displacement is minimal.
-When swelling goes down, a short leg cast is applied for 5-6 weeks or until asymptomatic.
+When the swelling goes down, a short leg cast is applied for 5-6 weeks or until asymptomatic.
 A cast boot can be used after that until the patient ambulated well.
-If the fracture is displaced, closed reduction can take place under general anesthesia.
+If the fracture is displaced, a closed reduction can take place under general anesthesia.